Remember how much it costs to raise a child in Singapore?

 Does it make sense now?

-Your child’s CDA generates a return of 2% per annum effortlessly, you don’t even need to meet different criteria for bonus interest and whatnot.
+Your child’s CDA generates a return of at least 1% per annum effortlessly, you don’t even need to meet different criteria for bonus interest and whatnot.

 That’s not all!
 The government will also match the amount you saved in your child’s CDA, dollar-for-dollar.